ArduPilot/ardupilot_wiki/common/source/docs/common-scripted-aerobatics-4.4.rst

 Trajectory Precise Plane Aerobatics LUA script (firmware 4.4 and higher)
 ========================================================================

-A trajectory precise, plane aerobatics script example is provided in the LUA Scripting Applet directory called `plane_aerobatics.lua <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_Scripting/applets/Aerobatics/FixedWing>`__ .
+A trajectory precise (attempts to track an exact earth referenced geospatial path), plane aerobatics script example is provided in the LUA Scripting Applet directory called `plane_aerobatics.lua <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_Scripting/applets/Aerobatics/FixedWing>`__ .
 This LUA applet has a multitude of maneuvers, as well as complete sequences of routines, and the ability to easily create and add new sequence of routines.

 These tricks and sequences can be either run as part of a mission using the NAV_SCRIPT_TIME mission command above, or activated by a switch on the RC transmitter.